 The method you use to connect will depend on the operating system you are running.
-The page at www.auburn.edu/techstart gives details on how to set up the connection, or you can take your computer to the Student PC Shop (see the box at the right) and they will set up the connection for you for a nominal fee.
+The Survival Guide online at www.auburn.edu/oit/sg (look for the heading "If you're living in on-campus housing" near the bottom of the page) gives details on how to set up the connection, or you can take your computer to the Student PC Shop (see the box at the right) and they will set up the connection for you for a nominal fee

-Once you are connected to the network, you will be prompted for your AU User Name (see page 5) and password, and you will be prompted to download and install the Clean Access Agent.
+Once you are connected to the network, you will be prompted for your AU User Name (see page 2) and password, and you will be prompted to download and install the Clean Access Agent.
 The client agent checks your machine for security vulnerabilities and reports them to you.
 If your machine is found to be vulnerable it will direct you to the appropriate resource.
 It will not allow you on the network until your machine is running appropriate Anti-Virus software and the latest Windows updates.